AndreasMadsen/localizer/README.md

   // order matters. in this example index.js is prioritized over index.coffee
   allowed: ['js', 'coffee', 'json', 'yaml'],

-  // allowd can also be a function, if that is the case it will make a single
+  // allowed can also be a function, if that is the case it will transform a
-  // basename (e.q. index or index.js) intro multiply basenames given by
+  // single basename (e.q. index or index.js) intro multiply basenames given by
   // an array.
   allowed: function (basename) {
     // example, where fileexts are removed and replaced with '.js'